Your Inhome Rehab - Aged Care, NDIS, In Home Rehab

 Physiotherapy

-Home-based physiotherapists work to improve mobility, strength, and balance, helping individuals stay active and reduce the risk of falls.
-Techniques such as gait training, cueing strategies (to manage freezing), and stretching programs can significantly improve functional mobility and confidence.
+Home-based physiotherapists work to improve mobility, strength, and balance, aiming to support physical activity and reduce fall risk through targeted therapy.
+Techniques such as gait training, cueing strategies (to manage freezing), and stretching programs.
+These strategies may assist with mobility and help promote confidence during movement.
 Physiotherapy also supports breathing and posture—essential for those in later stages.

 Occupational Therapy

-Occupational therapists (OTs) help individuals adapt their environment and routines to maintain independence.
+Occupational therapists (OTs) help individuals adapt their environment and routines to support safe participation in daily activities and promote autonomy.
 This might include home modifications like grab rails, mobility aids, and bathroom adjustments.
 OTs also teach energy conservation techniques and support clients in managing daily activities such as dressing, grooming, and meal preparation.
 For clients with cognitive changes, they provide strategies to support memory and executive functioning.

 Exercise Physiology

 A home-based exercise physiologist designs safe and structured exercise programs to improve cardiovascular health, strength, flexibility, and mental well-being.
-For individuals with Parkinson’s, regular physical activity has been shown to slow progression and improve neuroplasticity.
-Tailored programs can boost endurance and help manage fatigue and depression.
+For individuals with Parkinson’s, regular physical activity may support neuroplasticity and overall wellbeing in individuals with Parkinson’s.
+Tailored programs aim to support endurance and help manage fatigue and mood.

 Remedial Massage Therapy

-Remedial massage therapists can help reduce muscle rigidity, relieve stiffness, and promote circulation.
+Massage therapy may assist with managing muscle tension, promoting circulation, and improving comfort.
 Regular massage sessions may also alleviate stress and anxiety, improve sleep, and offer meaningful human connection.
 It’s a gentle but powerful tool in managing the discomforts of Parkinson’s.

 A Holistic, Home-Based Approach

-Managing Parkinson’s disease is not just about treating symptoms—it's about maintaining dignity, independence, and connection.
-Home-based care ensures that individuals receive therapy in the most comfortable and accessible setting, tailored to their personal needs and pace.
-It also reduces the burden of travel, enhances continuity of care, and enables closer collaboration with family members and carers.
+Managing Parkinson’s disease is not just about treating symptoms—it focuses on supporting autonomy, comfort, and engagement in everyday life.
+Home-based care allows individuals to access therapy in a familiar and comfortable setting, tailored to their personal pace and needs.
+It also reduces the burden of travel, may support continuity of care and facilitate collaboration with carers and family members.

 GET IN TOUCH